m-voit/concepts-of-programming-languages/study-project/paper.md

 const expectSpaces = optional(expectSeveral(isSpaceChar, isSpaceChar));
 ```

-The same applies to Go, which has the same support for first-class functions than JavaScript [she17][gol01].
+The same applies to Go, which has the same support for first-class functions as JavaScript [she17][gol01].
 Like in JavaScript it's possible to assign the `ExpectSeveral()` and the `Optional()` function to the `ExpectSpaces` variable.
 The only difference is the chaining of function calls instead of nesting and the explicit `Parser` type of the variable.